ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 The protected header of the COSE_Sign1 Envelope MUST include either the Issuer's certificate as `x5t` or the chain including the Issuer's certificate as `x5chain`.
 If `x5t` is included in the protected header, an `x5chain` with a leaf certificate corresponding to the `x5t` value MAY be included in the unprotected header.

-The Transparency Service MUST apply the Registration Policy that was most recently added to the Verifiable Data Structure at the time of Registration.
+The Transparency Service MUST apply the Registration Policy that was most recently committed to the Verifiable Data Structure at the time of Registration.

 #### Auditability of Registration